Mogees picks up seed funding to put audio-based gesture recognition tech into new devices

 What those “obvious” use cases are, the startup isn’t saying and I’m clearly not smart enough to make too many guesses.

-The company’s first product targeted musicians with a device that could work with both iOS and a Mac and professional MiDI/DAW software, such as Apple’s Logic Pro.
+The company’s first product targeted musicians with a device that could work with both iOS and a Mac and professional MIDI/DAW software, such as Apple’s Logic Pro.
 It essentially turns any surface into a musical instrument and professional sound design tool.

 The second Mogees Play product is more affordable and aimed at casual gaming and the education market, with an emphasis on being musical without much or any prior musical knowledge.